rAzoR8/SpvGenTwo/README.md

 * `--p shaderPath` path to .spv module that should be prepared for use as import or export module.
     * `--patchspv shaderPath` same as `--p`
     * if _outputPath_ is undefined _shaderPath_ will be used.
 (Overwrites the original file)
 * `--e target name --vars` export a symbol (OpVariable or OpFunction) with _target_ ID or string name (if the symbol was decorated with OpName) from the _patchspv_ module by adding `OpDecorate` with LinkageType::Export and export _name_. `--vars` can be used on OpFunction exports to automatically export global variables referenced in the function.
-Those global variables will be exported with the name taken form OpName (i,e. they can't be exported without OpName).
+Those global variables will be exported with the name taken form OpName (i.e. they can't be exported without OpName).
     `--export target name --vars` same as `--e`. `--vars` is optional
 * `--i target name` import a _target_ symbol (by ID or OpName) with _name_ and LinkageType::Import decoration. `--vars` is only applicable for `--e`.
     * `--import target name` same as `--i`